-- 1. The student has passed the Master degree audit when the following requirements have been met: - a. a result has been earned for all courses as mentioned in appendix 1 to the IDE TER: a mark, a pass (V) or an exemption (VR); and - b. none of the marks may be lower than 6.0. - 2.
-The method of assessment will be so transparent that the student can determine how the result was determined. - 3.
-In special cases, the Board of Examiners may deviate from the provisions contained in paragraph 1 and stipulate additional requirements if necessary.
+- 1. The student has passed the Master degree audit when the following requirements have been met: - a result with the meaning satisfactory or higher, a pass (V) or an exemption (VR) has been earned for all courses as mentioned in Appendix 1 to the IDE TER.

+2. In special cases, the Board of Examiners may deviate from the provisions contained in paragraph 1 and stipulate additional requirements if necessary.